 In the initial session I’ll work together with you to develop a shared understanding of your difficulties and the factors that might be contributing to them.
 We'll also discuss what you are hoping for from therapy: how you would like to feel, what you would like to be able to do, and what you would like to stop feeling and stop doing.
 I’ll then agree with you an approach and a therapy plan that’s specifically tailored to your needs, preferences, and goals.

-Experience suggests that the most effective pattern of therapy work is to have weekly sessions, so that’s my normal arrangement, though I can vary from this if it’s difficult for you.
+Experience suggests that the most effective pattern of therapy work is to have weekly sessions, so that’s my normal arrangement, though I can vary from this, for instance by having fortnightly session.
 The number of therapy sessions depends on the nature and complexity of your difficulties: it can be as few as six, ten to twelve is typical, and more may be needed in some cases.